Seraphin-/ctf/irisctf2023/socat.md

 irisctf{they_even_fixed_it_for_unbalanced_double_quotes}
 ```

 There was an unintended solution using `!!`.
-In the future I need to design my challenges a bit more defensively - no shell when the challenge is literally interpolating commands.
-Just pass it to argv
+I thought I made a mistake in my bash allowing for a command escape, but it's actually a feature in socat - if you specify `!!`, socat will use the next text as another address specification that will be used for writing back out data to stdout!
+So `!!system:env` passes the output of ls to env first, which of course does not care about stdin and leaks the flag.